 Mark preparing to record the Bratislava Symphony Orchestra

 From starting out as a classical guitarist Mark moved on to be a guitarist and songwriter with Malcolm McLaren managed band, Jimmy The Hoover.
+They toured with Siouxsie and the Banshees and Bow Wow Wow.
 Their song Tantalise reached 18 in the charts and they appeared on many TV shows including Top of the Pops.

-Mark has worked extensively in the music industry, producing, songwriting and remixing with many prominent artists including; Peter Gabriel, William Orbit, Mike Oldfield, Malcolm McLaren and Goldie.
+Mark has worked extensively in the music industry, producing, songwriting and remixing with many prominent artists including; Peter Gabriel, William Orbit, Mike Oldfield, Malcolm McLaren, Barrington Levy, Goldie, Freddy Fresh and Arthur Baker.

 He has scored a number of award winning feature films including; The Lighthouse, Panic Button, This Is Not A Love Song, The Darkest Day and Devil's Bridge.